Research Assistant II – Forest Carbon and Climate Program

 For consideration, submit your application online at http://careers.msu.edu to position number 725455.
 Upload the following required documents: a) letter of interest that details your qualifications for the position, how you have supported diversity in past employment and how you will contribute to our goals of inclusive excellence; b) current curriculum vitae; c) contact information for three professional references.
 Incomplete applications will not be considered.

-The search committee will begin reviewing applications immediately and continue until a suitable candidate is selected.
-The position is targeted to begin in early Fall 2021.
+The search committee will begin reviewing applications on June 29, 2022 and continue until a suitable candidate is selected.
 Questions regarding this position can be addressed to the Search Committee Chair: Lauren Cooper, Department of Forestry, Michigan State University, East Lansing, MI 48824, USA, email: firstname.lastname@example.org.

 MSU is an affirmative action, equal opportunity employer, committed to achieving excellence through a diverse workforce and an inclusive culture that encourages all people to reach their full potential.
 We actively encourage applications from, and nominations of, women, persons of color, veterans, persons with disabilities and other individuals who can contribute to the intellectual diversity and cultural richness at Michigan State University.
 MSU is committed to providing a work environment that supports employees’ work and personal life.